 After teaming up with pr.co, Shimano streamlined their workflow so global teams, local teams, and distributors could get the most out of Shimano’s media center.

 Problem: low-tech tools

-“Some of our PR tools were low-tech when I started at Shimano.
-I felt our way of communicating didn’t give me the flexibility I was looking for.
-The structure of our business means we need to share press releases to our partners prior to a product launch or event.
+“When I first started at Shimano, some of our PR tools were low tech”, explains Ben Hillsdon.
+“I felt our way of communicating didn’t give me the flexibility I was looking for.
+The structure of our business means we need to share press releases with our partners prior to a product launch or event.
 These embargoed send-outs are tricky.
-We used to send Word documents to our media contacts, but this didn't give us the opportunity to easily change anything – if needed - when we had already sent information out.
-Also, we couldn’t put in as many photos as we wanted, otherwise the file would be too big, it would end up in spam folders, or journalists wouldn’t download it.
-Plus, in terms of our actual mail outs to the press you couldn’t see who’s opened a Word doc once you send it.
-And of course: Word can look kind of clumsy.
+We used to send Word documents to our media contacts, but this didn't allow us to easily change anything – if needed - when we had already sent information out.
+Also, we couldn’t put in as many photos as we wanted.
+Otherwise, the file would be too big, it would end up in spam folders, or journalists wouldn’t download it.
+Plus, in terms of our actual mailouts to the press, we couldn’t see who opened a Word doc once we sent it.
+And quite frankly: Word documents can look kind of clumsy.”

-We translate every release for local markets, and our local teams and distributors manage relationships with local outlets, magazines and contacts.
-Simply delegating a release to local markets for translation and distribution involves quite a bit of time and it’s hard to manage.”
+In addition to distribution, Shimano had some challenges with communication between international teams.
+Ben explains: “We translate every news release for local markets, and our local teams and distributors manage relationships with local outlets, magazines, and contacts.
+Simply delegating a release to local markets for translation and distribution involved a lot of time and was hard to manage.”

-Solution: pr.co's media center
+Solution: pr.co's collaboration software

-Results: A sharper Shimano
+Result: A sharper Shimano

 “The number of press requests we receive has improved after we started using pr.co.
 We have more journalists getting in touch, asking us questions to create a unique story.
 I also see an increase in my email response rates since they’re personalized and look like a one-to-one email.